investian/investian.in/content/pages/index.md

     features:
       - title: Only 24% Indians are Financially Literate.
         content: >
-          *But not everyone can pursue an MBA, CA, CFA or a Phd.*

           **Finance lab** leverages the abundantly available online materials in the form of books, podcasts, blog posts and research and curates them as a one-stop shop.